AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-05-10-responsive-navbar-without-bootstrap.md

 }{% endcapture %}
 {% include code.html file="style.css" code=code lang="css" %}

+Feel free to remove any of the CSS that doesn't apply to your situation; this is just for the tutorial itself.
 The variables up at the top will help us avoid copy-pasting colors in our CSS.
 We reset paddings and margins and use `box-sizing: border-box` to ensure that widths/heights take border and padding into account.
 Finally, we set the base font size to `18px` and ensure that the body takes up the entire vertical height of the device with `height: 100vh`.

-Before we look a the CSS specific to the responsive navbar, I'd like to introduce one more selector:
+Before we look at the CSS specific to the responsive navbar, I'd like to introduce one more selector:

 {% capture code %}.container {
     max-width: 1000px;